-My Ultimate India Itinerary 1 Month Journey is the perfect India travel itinerary to follow for people wanting to see the best parts of this incredible country over 30 days.
+My Ultimate India Itinerary 1 Month Journey is the perfect India travel itinerary to follow for people looking for the best things to do & see in this incredible country over 30 days.
 Start by getting thrown into the hustle and bustle of Mumbai, journey through the Rajasthani desert, witness the beauty of the Taj Mahal, and the sublime Himalayan foothills in Rishikesh before finishing in holy Varanasi: The Oldest City on Earth.

 India is one of my personal favorite travel destinations.
 A journey through India embodies the raw, authentic, and beautifully contradictory elements of travel that got me hooked all those years back.